eduardz1/Bachelor-Thesis/chapters/overview-of-the-greenhouse.typ

     - 1 capacitive soil moisture sensor used to measure the moisture of the soil / Plants:
     - 1 `Raspberry Pi Camera Module v2 NoIR` used to take pictures of the plants and measure their growth by calculating the `NDVI`

+    #figure(
+      image("../img/greenhouse.jpeg"),
+      caption: [
+        the bottom shelf of our greenhouse, not in the picture the router, host, and lights ]
+    )
   ]
 )